 • What are the dimensions of your prism?

-• What is its volume in cubic centimetres?
+• What is the volume of your prism in cubic centimetres?

 • What is the relationship between the dimensions of your prism and its volume?